canonical/ubuntu-core-docs/docs/en/index.md

-- **simple, consistent installation and deployment**: Ubuntu Core is installed via an immutable image, which can be either installed or built specifically for your platform and application.
+- **simple, consistent installation and deployment**: Ubuntu Core is installed via an immutable image, which can be either installed or built specifically for your platform and application
 - **a read-only filesystem**: apps run in isolation from each other and access to system resources is only granted with explicit permissions
-- **transactional updates**: autonomous and impregnable, updates can withstand unpredictable hardware and network conditions, even to the operating system
+- **transactional updates**: signed, autonomous and atomic, updates can withstand unpredictable hardware and network conditions, even to the operating system
 - **snap-based, security first**: snaps are secure, easy to build, and painless to distribute.
 Public/private key validation ensures what's running is